iredmail/docs/en_US/howto/manage.iredapd.md

     All iRedAPD features listed in current page can be managed with our web-based admin panel - [iRedAdmin-Pro](https://www.iredmail.org/admin_panel.html).

+!!! attention

+    iRedAPD-4.0 and later releases requires Python 3, if you're running iRedAPD-3.6 or earlier release, please run commands with Python 2 instead.

 ## Introduce iRedAPD

 iRedAPD is a simple Postfix policy server, written in Python, with plugin